6 essential change management tools for 2022

 change management tools-1-450x350px-1

-When rolling out a change, you’ll want to make sure your IT department is ready to handle all your process requests.
 A perfect tool to assist with that is BMC Ready Change Management 9, an ITSM (IT service management) tool from BMC software.
-It’s also an ITIL compliant process and has a customizable dashboard that’s easy to navigate.

-IT staff can monitor change requests, create change plans, and manage new releases in one convenient location with this tool.
-Its automated notifications will go out to stakeholders to help streamline communication.
-The program also works on desktop or mobile phones, thanks to its cloud capabilities (it works on-premise too).
+Thanks to its cloud capabilities, the program also works on desktops or mobile phones (it works on-premise, too).
 That’s a valuable feature for managing change from any location, such as a hotel room or from home.

-Other useful features include its automated collision detection and impact analytics.
-A collision occurs whenever you have two change requests with overlapping implementation schedules.
 As you can imagine, that will drastically affect the success of your change management plan.
 If a collision goes unnoticed, it can cause serious timeline problems for your strategy.
-BMC Ready Change Management 9 will automatically detect collisions, so you’ll never have to worry about them throwing a wrench in your plans.

 #2: ChangeGear Change Manager